Play Along with Chord Progressions

 You also can play...

-I think it will be easier to improve your improvising skills if you begin with the progressions above (simple and 12-Bar Blues) that have only major chords, before moving on to...
+I think it will be easier to quickly improve your improvising skills if you begin with the progressions above (simple and 12-Bar Blues) that have only major chords, before moving on to...

 chord progressions